amitkumar-Github8/Portfolio/README.md

 # Amit Kumar - Portfolio

 Welcome to my portfolio website!
-I'm a Cloud & DevOps Engineer passionate about building and optimizing cloud infrastructure.
+I'm passionate about Cloud & DevOps and optimizing cloud infrastructure.

 ## Technologies Used